aidanwhiteley/scala_impatient/README.md

 I haven't spent the time to create solutions for those exercises that either:
 </p>
 <ul>
-<li>don't really interest me - e.g. the exercises for the chapter on packages</li>
+<li>don't really interest me - e.g. exercises for the chapters on packages and annotations</li>
 <li>exercises that don't readily allow test driven development - e.g. those that just want output printed to the console (albeit I've converted many of these to return testable Strings)</li>
 </ul>
 <h3>Is it any good?</h3>